SOUTH INDIA & ANDAMAN ISLANDS BIRDING TOUR: DETAILED ITINERARY

 South India & Andaman Islands Tour: Day 1 Our South India & Andaman Islands birding tour begins this morning at Port Blair airport in India’s Andaman Islands.
 We will stay for five nights in these remote islands.

-We will have time for some initial exploration on South Andaman island this afternoon.
+We will have time for some initial exploration on South Andaman Island this afternoon.

-South India & Andaman Islands Tour: Days 2-5 The Andaman Islands consist of several hundred islands and a range of hills, rising to 800m, that forms a spine along the main chain of the archipelago.
+South India & Andaman Islands Tour: Days 2-5 The Andaman Islands consist of several hundred islands and a range of hills, rising to 800m, that form a spine along the main chain of the archipelago.
 Two monsoons a year ensure a high rainfall which, together with the tropical climate, creates ideal conditions for the development of rainforest.
 Indeed, much of the land surface of the Andamans is still covered in pristine forest and we will be concentrating on this rich habitat during our stay in these rarely visited islands.
 For part of the time we will also search for waders and other coastal species in the areas of mangroves and marshes, or along the idyllic, palm-fringed, sandy beaches.

-The birdlife is, as one would expect from the position of the islands, a mixture of Indian and South-East Asian forms, but the long period of isolation has also resulted in a high degree of endemism.
+The birdlife is, as one would expect from the position of the islands, a mixture of Indian and Southeast Asian forms, but the long period of isolation has also resulted in a high degree of endemism.

 A number of the endemics are usually straightforward to find, and these include Andaman Serpent Eagle, Andaman Cuckoo-Dove, Andaman Green Pigeon, Andaman Coucal, Andaman Boobook, Hume’s Boobook, Andaman Woodpecker, Andaman Cuckooshrike, Andaman Bulbul, Andaman Shama, Andaman Flowerpecker, Andaman Drongo, White-headed Starling and Andaman Treepie.